We use cookies to make sure you get the best experience.

 Conduct surveys, reviews, and social media monitoring to get feedback.

-Review customer service plans and KPIs.
+Review customer service business plans and KPIs.

 Make adjustments based on feedback and changing business objectives.